How Your Application is Considered

 Of course, no process is perfect.
 Inevitably, some students who are not admitted will see great success, and even with a 97 to 98 percent graduation rate, some admitted students might have been better served at another institution.
 However, we do everything possible to make the best admissions decisions for each student.

-Two additional resources you may wish to review:
+Three additional resources you may wish to review:

 Facts About Financial Aid